Giving: hand research

 ADDITIONAL SUGGESTIONS (29-34):

-Large 'ridge breadth' (29), hand calluses (30), and possibly brachydactly (31) are a few other aspect that have been confirmed as significant of Fragile X syndrome (which can be understood in the perspective of the relative broad palm shape).
-The author recognized that some significant hand characteristics for autism - such as: a low AtD angle (32), 'clinodactly' [curved 5th finger] (33), and 'low digit ratio' (34) - can also be expected to be featured with Fragile X syndrome.
+Large 'ridge breadth' (37), and possibly brachydactly (38) are a few other aspect that have been confirmed as significant of Fragile X syndrome (which can be understood in the perspective of the relative broad palm shape).
+The author recognized that some significant hand characteristics for autism - such as: a low AtD angle (38), 'clinodactly' [curved 5th finger] (39), and 'low 2D:4D digit ratio' (40) - can also be expected to be featured with Fragile X syndrome.

-And last but not least: Fragile X syndrome is also often featured with rather remarkable hand related behavior such as: hand flapping and hand biting.
+And last but not least: Fragile X syndrome is also often featured with a rather remarkable hand related behavior that is also common in autism: hand biting (41)!

 SOURCES: